sciZer0/7/v/README.md

 As we can see, for new blockchains there is a lot of room to improve.
 Surpassing the Bitcoin blockchain is possible and inevitable.

-To Bitcoin maximalists, this is important to keep in mind that by believing that the Bitcoin blockchain will forever be the most successful one in the crypto industry, you deny the ability of our civilization to progress, incl. progress drastically.
+And to Bitcoin maximalists, this is important to keep in mind that by believing that the Bitcoin blockchain will forever be the most successful one in the crypto industry, you deny the ability of our civilization to progress, incl. progress drastically.

 Remember Nokia with one billion customers and the question in Forbes — CAN ANYONE CATCH THE CELL PHONE KING?